NAIST-SE/CodeHash/README.md

    - Min-hash: 2048-bit vector of 1-bit min-hash for trigrams of the file.
 The hamming distance between a pair of min-hash values can be used to approximate the similarity of the file pair.
 The details are described in a technical paper: https://doi.org/10.1109/MSR.2017.19
  - File size
  - The number of tokens in the file

+The file may miss files whose contents cannot be processed due to grammatical errors or unavailability (e.g. deleted from the repository).

 Example of Code Hash Mode Result: